Sigma-Software/apoc/README.md

    The stand replicates part of a real car, including an electric motor and sensors.
 It allows a person to sit in the driver's seat, turn the steering wheel, and press the brake or accelerator pedals.
 Telemetry from the stand is transmitted to the cloud in real time.

-(~~Ask Sergey for clarifications and additional information~~)
+(~~Ask Sergey for clarifications and additional information about hardware stand and how we use KUKSA~~)

 ### Off a vehicle
-We have adapted [Microsoft Reference Architecture for SDV](https://learn.microsoft.com/en-us/azure/event-grid/mqtt-automotive-connectivity-and-data-solution) to our proof of concept needs.
+The schema below illustrates the complete off-vehicle flow, starting from receiving telemetry in the cloud and ending with applying a trained ML model to predict brake wear, as well as displaying real-time vehicle data and predictions on the dashboard.
+We have adapted [Microsoft Reference Architecture for SDV](https://learn.microsoft.com/en-us/azure/event-grid/mqtt-automotive-connectivity-and-data-solution) to meet the needs of this proof of concept.

 ![Solution schematic diagram](images/off-vehicle-architecture.png)